This is the very first issue of Asylum – downloadable in full [in two parts] – see link below.

 This is the first issue.

 ASYLUM is to be published quarterly by this Yorkshire-based group of mental health workers, ex-patients and interested parties.
-We intend the magazine to be THE FREEST POSSIBLE NON-PARTISAN FORUM FOR DEBATE FOR ANYONE IN ANY WAY INVOLVED IN MENTAL HEALTH WORK.
+We intend the magazine to be THE BEST POSSIBLE NON-PARTISAN FORUM FOR DEBATE FOR ANYONE IN ANY WAY INVOLVED IN MENTAL HEALTH WORK.
 WE WISH TO SEE A MORE DEMOCRATIC AND HUMANE MENTAL HEALTH SERVICE.
-WE KNOW THAT EFFECTIVE ACTION CAN ONLY EMERGE FROM HEALTHY, DEMOCRRATIC DEBATE, IN WHICH ALL SIDES CAN PARTICIPATE AND BE HEARD.
+WE KNOW THAT EFFECTIVE ACTION CAN ONLY EMERGE FROM HEALTHY, DEMOCRATIC DEBATE, IN WHICH ALL SIDES CAN PARTICPATE AND BE HEARD.

 Those in charge are fully aware of the value of unity in action.
 ASYLUM is offered as a vehicle for unity amongst those at the sharp end of psychiatry.
 This is yours, the readers’ magazine.
 We welcome all contributions.

-We intend to edit minimally and in full consultation with contributors.
+We intend to edit minimally and in full consultatation with contributors.
 If you have to contribute anonymously, that doesn’t matter.

 ITALY and the legitimation of psychiatry – Dr Alec Jenner

 In Italy nurses grow and mental hospitals fade away – Giovanna Battaglia – Psychiatric nurse.
 Trieste.